YOUNG PROFESSIONALS COMMITTEE

 The Young Professionals Committee in Action

-The GLIDE Legacy Gala
+The GLIDE Summer Gala

-The GLIDE Legacy Gala is the centerpiece of the Young Professionals Committee calendar.
+The GLIDE Summer Gala is the centerpiece of the Young Professionals Committee calendar.
 Each year this black-tie fundraiser celebrates GLIDE’s rich history and looks forward with optimism and commitment to a more just future.
 Two changemakers who embody the values of GLIDE Co-Founders Rev. Cecil Williams and Janice Mirikitani are selected to receive Legacy Awards, before attendees dance the night away to live music and world-class DJ's.
 100% off the evening’s proceeds benefit GLIDE .

 Volunteering